veerNeti/ProtractorSampleFramework/README.md

 # steps to run the tests:
 - npm setup
-> will update and start "webdriver manager" on port 4444
+    - will update and start "webdriver manager" on port 4444
 - `npm run edge`
     - to run tests on Edge, but followup the setup steps layed out below in installatoion guide
 - `npm run edge`
     - will run tests in chrome
 - `npm run other`
     - will execute cross-browser parallel Gecko and chrome
 - `npm run report`
     - will generate allure reports
 - `npm run api`
     - will execute the api tests.
-> will execute the build e2e
 - `npm run report`
-> will launch allure reports in a default browser starting the allure server.
+    - will launch allure reports in a default browser starting the allure server.